 Talents Assistant Blog

 Deoxyribonucleic acid (DNA) is the precursor for nearly any living being that bears the genetic instructions.
-Its peculiar chemistry not only enables this knowledge to be replicated and passed on to descendants of an organism, but it also offers opportunities for scientists to analyze and manipulate an organism at a molecular level.
+Its peculiar chemistry not only enables this knowledge to be replicated and passed on to descendants of an organism but also offers opportunities for scientists to analyze and manipulate an organism at a molecular level.
 Molecular biology methods are currently at the forefront of most cutting-edge scientific research.
 In this project, you will analyze a variety of widely used techniques involving DNA in molecular biology.

 Molecular biology is a specialized branch of biochemistry, the study of molecular chemistry which is directly linked to living processes.
 The nucleic acids (DNA and RNA) and the proteins that are built using the genetic instructions contained in those molecules are of particular interest to molecular biology.